-Has been shown to help alleviate back aches, arthritis and other minor and long-lasting back issues.
+Has been shown to help alleviate back aches, arthritis, and other minor and long-lasting issues.
 Includes a hypoallergenic mesh cover that delivers amazing versatility.
-Includes adjustable straps so you can instantly take the pillow on or off a chair.
-Backed by a lifetime replacement guarantee.
+Includes adjustable straps so you can instantly place the pillow on or off a chair.

 Pillow straps may slide if the cushion is used inside a vehicle.
 May be too big for some users.

-Matches the back's alignment perfectly to help you address back stiffness and soreness.
-Cotton cover is simple to remove and machine-washable.
+Matches the spine's alignment perfectly to help you address back stiffness and soreness.
+Cotton cover is simple to remove and is machine-washable.
 Straps are adjustable and removable.
-Backed by a 100 percent satisfaction guarantee.

 Cushion tends to flatten over time.
 More expensive than similar pillows.

 Consists of high-quality foam to ensure the cushion is constructed to last.
-Includes a 100 percent non-wrinkle polyester cover that can be removed and washed as needed.
-Simple to attach the cushion to office chairs, car seats and other seats.
+Includes a 100% non-wrinkle polyester cover that can be removed and washed as needed.
+Simple to attach the cushion to office chairs, car seats, and other seats.

 Tends to wear down quickly.
 Straps may move around at times.
 May be too narrow for some users.